Satyamkale123/Machine-Learning/README.md

 # Machine-Learning
-Pyhton code of machine learning assignments performedby me.
+Pyhton code of machine learning assignments performed by me.